-Most of the general administrative units of the Department of Physics are housed on the fifth level of PMA.
-Shops are generally on the third level of PMA.
-The following is a list of the areas of responsibility for each unit and the staff and their location.
+Department of Physics administrative teams are located in the PMA 5.200 suite.
+Machine and Cryogenic Shops are located on the third floor of PMA.
+The following is a list of responsibilities for each broad class of administrative tasks and the people who perform them.
 There are often problems or questions that do not fit neatly into a particular niche.
-For cases like this, it is most efficient to ask either Matthew Ervin in the Graduate Office (PMA 5.224) or Eric Hayes Patkowski in the Department's Main Office (PMA 5.208).
+For cases like these, it is most efficient to ask either Matthew Ervin in the Graduate Office (PMA 7.326) or Eric Hayes Patkowski in the Department's Main Office (PMA 5.202/5.204).